The park or a playground is a wonderful place to have Floortime with your child. These

 enjoying the interactions with you and other children.

 - Fifth, encourage imagination and meaningful use of language.
-As your child progresses up the developmental ladder and begins to use ideas and do some pretend play ( stage 5),
+As your child progresses up the developmental ladder and begins to use ideas and do some pretend play (Capacity 5),

 parks and playgrounds can offer unlimited opportunities for use of

 imagination and language.
 A jungle gym can become a pirate ship or zoo

 with different “jungle” animals.
 A swing can become a spaceship or a

 sailing ship gliding through a sea of clouds.
 Make sure you follow your